henry9836/UDPChat/README.md

 - Basic Handshake

-- Uses UDP instead of TCP how unique and diffently useful
+- Uses UDP instead of TCP how unique and definitely useful

 ### Commands